space-ros/demos/canadarm2/README.md

     ```bash
     cd canadarm2
     ```
-3. To build the demo, we use `./build.sh`.
-You can do the following to build the demo.
+3. To build the demo, you can use the following command.
     ```bash
-    # To see the list of available commands
-    ./build.sh help
-    ```
-4. To build the demo, you can use the following command.
-    ```bash
     # To build the demos for the canadarm2
     ./build.sh

-    # Cleanup the build
-    ./build.sh clean
     ```
-5. To run the demo, you can use the following command.
+4. To run the demo, you can use the following command.
     ```bash
-    # To run the demo
+    # To run the demos for the canadarm2
     ./run.sh
     ```